Maan (singer)

-Maan de Steenwinkel (born 10 February 1997), also known as simply Maan, is a Dutch singer and actress.
-De Steenwinkel first came to prominence after winning season six of The Voice of Holland.
+Maan de Steenwinkel (born 10 February 1997), also known mononymously as Maan, is a Dutch singer.
+She first came to prominence after winning season six of The Voice of Holland.
 She has subsequently taken part in the Dutch television series De beste zangers van Nederland and in the Dutch version of Dance Dance Dance.

-Life and career
+In 2019, de Steenwinkel became the first The Voice of Holland winner to have a number-one single on the Dutch Top 40 with "Hij is Van Mij".
+In 2023, her song "Stiekem" with Goldband became the biggest Dutch-language hit single of all time, according to the Dutch Top 40.

+Early life

 De Steenwinkel was born in Utrecht.
 The family moved to Bergen, North Holland a year later.
 Her father Siebe de Steenwinkel is a television director for talk show programmes such as Pauw and De Wereld Draait Door and her mother was a handicraft teacher.